EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 - Camera status
 - Video stream reference
 - FFmpeg framework to capture video frames and stream them to an RTSP server.
-- An [RTSP server](https://github.com/aler9/rtsp-simple-server) is embedded in the dockerized device service.
+- An [RTSP server](https://github.com/aler9/rtsp-simple-server) which is embedded in the USB Camera Device Service.

 ## Tested Devices
 The following devices have been tested with EdgeX USB Camera Device Service: